centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 #### Bugfixes

 - [Configuration] Improved behavior of BA selector when adding KPI
-- [Widget] Filter downtime not working in widget
+- [Widget] Filter downtime was not working in widget

 #### Security fixes